BhaveshPandya2009/1067_Anroid_based_Message_Authentication_System/README.md.txt

 4. City, State, Pin Code : Borivali –Mumbai, Maharashtra, 400066

 5. Name/’s of the Student : Asst.
-Prof. Bhavesh Pandya,
+Prof. Bhavesh Pandya

 6. About (Short Description / Summary):

 This project describes a method of implementing two factor authentication using mobile phones.
 The proposed method guarantees that authenticating to services, such as online banking or ATM machines, is done in a very secure manner.
 The proposed system involves using a mobile phone as a software token